Scholarship for International Research Fees (SIRF)Â [F51416]

 16.2 Students must diligently and to the best of their ability apply themselves to the successful completion of the degree.

-16.3 Students must abide by the NHMRC codes on human and animal experimentation, guidelines established by the Australian Government's Recombinant DNA Monitoring Committee and rulings of the safety and ethics committees of the University.
+16.3 Students must abide by the National Health and Medical Research Council (NHMRC) codes on human and animal experimentation, guidelines established by the Australian Government's Recombinant DNA Monitoring Committee and rulings of the safety and ethics committees of the University.

 16.4 Students must conform to the conditions (including disciplinary provisions) of the University.